Yoctol/bottender/docs/the-basics-state.md

 title: State
 ---

+`State` is widely used in flow control of daily mahcines, e.g. traffic light.
+The change of state is in response to external inputs and/or conditions is satisfied.
+For example, a green traffic light (a state) changes to yellow traffic light after 60 sec (a satisfied time condition).

+## A Counting Bot Example

-Consider we are trying to implement a bot that responds count of message events it received as following:
+Considering a couting bot which responds the number of message events it received, for example:

 ```
 You > Hi